Beit Safafa: History

 During the Crusader era, the village was known as Bethafava or Bethsaphase.
 Baldwin I granted the village as a fief to the Knights Hospitallers sometime before September 1110.
 A tower in the village is dated to the Crusader period.
 In the 1360–1370, part of the revenue from Beit Safafa went to the Madrasa Al-Manjakiyya (com.) on the Haram esh-Sharif in Jerusalem.

-Ottoman era
+Ottoman Empire

 The village was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the Nahiya of Quds of the Liwa of Quds.
 It had a population of 41 Muslim households who paid taxes on wheat, barley, olives, grapes or fruit trees, and goats or beehives; a total of 11,800 akçe.
 1/4 of the revenue went to a waqf.

 In 1838 Robinson noted Beit Sufafa as a Muslim village in the Beni Hasan district, west of Jerusalem.
 Victor Guérin visited the village in 1863, and described it as having some thirty houses, some solidly built and very old.
 An Ottoman village list from about 1870 showed that Beit Safafa had a population of 169, with a total of 41 houses, though the population count included men, only.

 In 1883, the Palestine Exploration Fund's "Survey of Western Palestine", described it as "a small village in flat open ground, with a well to the north".
 In 1896 the population of Bet Safafa was estimated to be about 180 persons.

-British Mandate era
+British Mandate

 At the time of the 1922 census of Palestine, Beit Safafa had a population of 716, all Muslim, which increased to 997 Muslims and 24 Christians in the 1931 census.